Why Your Teen Should Enroll in Group Therapy

 Table of Contents

-Therapy groups help teens connect with their peers
+2. Therapy groups help teens connect with their peers

-Group sessions empower teens to make positive changes
+4. Group sessions empower teens to make positive changes

-Group therapy helps teens form healthy relationships
+5. Group therapy teaches teens about healthy relationships